-Captain America: The First Avenger (Spoiler Free Review)
+Captain America: The First Avenger Movie Review (Spoiler Free)

 The MCU keeps on expanding, this being the fourth film that introduced us to a new hero.
 Chris Evans was cast to portray the uber father of American patriotism; Captain America.